ibm-cloud-docs/power-iaas/configuring-private-network.md

 You can configure your subnet to interact with the {{site.data.keyword.cloud}} after you establish [Direct Link connectivity](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).
 To get your IBM Cloud Direct Link connection to work, you need to perform some basic network configuration and set up Border Gateway Protocol (BGP).
 During the setup process, an IBM service representative works with you to enable your network to use the required Virtual Routing Function (VRF) capability.
 For more information, see [Configuring IBM Cloud Direct Link](/docs/infrastructure/direct-link?topic=direct-link-configure-ibm-cloud-direct-link).
 {: shortdesc}

+To connect directly to the IBM Cloud Power infrastructure, see [Connecting directly to the IBM Cloud Power infrastructure by using Megaport connectivity services](#connecting-megaport).

 If you have two or more virtual machines (VMs), do not use an external IP for communication between them.
 You must use an internal IP.
 {: note}